Caring For The Land

 Architectural resources near and within the Pearl Harbor National Historic Landmark main base include warehouse buildings, the Marine Barracks and Hale Alii, Makalapa Housing historic management zones, and small-scale rail landscape features.
 There are three historic buildings that are currently present within the project area, and include:

-- Building 244, a storage shed that was constructed in 1943, which has already been determined not significant, and no documentation would be required prior to its removal; and
+- Facility 244, a storage shed that was constructed in 1943, which has already been determined not significant, and no documentation would be required prior to its removal; and

 - Buildings 158 and 159, both General Warehouse structures that were built in 1940 and have been identified as a type of historic resource that can potentially be mitigated through some combination of written and photo documentation, interpretive signage, deconstruction along with reuse or recycling of the warehouse materials rather than demolition, and rehabilitation of other buildings that contribute to the Pearl Harbor National Historic Landmark.